Work for the Department of Revenue

 Knowledge of:

-- Department policies and procedures
+- Applicable federal/state statutes, administrative rules, and state policies and procedures

 Skills in: